-The tool when run will show the stages of the scan as: Initializing, Checking for Updates, Scanning and finally if Rootkits are found, Cleaning.
+The tool when run will show the stages of the scan as Initializing, Checking for Updates, Scanning and finally if Rootkits are found, Cleaning.
 The scan completes quickly Once the scan is complete, you can click any key to exit.

-If rootkit infection is found, you will be required to reboot immediately.
+If a rootkit infection is found, you will be required to reboot immediately.
 On reboot, it is a good idea to run the tool again.

-Do note that McAfee Rootkit Remover is not a substitute for a full anti-virus software.
-It is only designed to detect and remove specific rootkit infections – which currently includes it can detect and remove ZeroAccess and TDSS family of rootkits.
+Do note that McAfee Rootkit Remover is not a substitute for full anti-virus software.
+It is only designed to detect and remove specific rootkit infections – which currently includes it can detect and remove ZeroAccess and TDSS families of rootkits.
 It is expected that more rootkit families will be covered in future versions of the tool.